alexandre-archive/norris-backup/README.md

-# Wordpress backup to Amazon S3
+# Backup to Amazon S3

 Backup your files, folders and MySQL/MariaDB databases to Amazon S3.